vibdev/canvas-kit/modules/canvas-kit-react-cookie-banner/README.md

 Default:

 ```
-We use cookies to understand what visitors find useful on the site.
-Any data we collect is anonymous and only used to enhance the user experience.
-If you are ok with us using cookies for this purpose, please accept this notice.
+We use cookies to ensure that we give you the best experience on our website.
+If you continue without changing your settings, we’ll assume that you are willing to receive cookies.
 ```

 Customize notice with string or element.